Nye Committee: Process

 The committee documented the huge profits that arms factories had made during the war.
 It found that bankers had pressured Wilson to intervene in the war in order to protect their loans abroad.
 Also, the arms industry was at fault for price-fixing and held excessive influence on American foreign policy leading up to and during World War I.

 According to the United States Senate website:

-In her memoir, Appointment On The Hill (p.
-169), Dorothy Detzer, an intimate eye-witness to the Committee's processes, summarizes: "The long exhaustive investigation ... produced a sordid report of intrigues and bribery; of collusion and excessive profits; of war scares artificially fostered and [disarmament] conferences deliberately wrecked."
-The "recommendations, accompanying the committee's reports to the Senate, were presented in a series of interlocking legislative measures ...
-The Neutrality Bill, providing for an embargo on arms and loans to nations at war, was the only legislation even partially enacted into law.
-But even it was crippled by its 'half-measure' provisions. (p.
-171).

 Results

 Nye created headlines by drawing connections between the wartime profits of the banking and munitions industries to America's involvement in the World War.
-Many Americans felt betrayed and questioned that the war had been an epic battle between the forces of good (democracy) and evil (autocracy), as it had been depicted in pro-war propaganda.
-This investigation of these "merchants of death" helped to bolster sentiments favoring neutrality, non-interventionism, disarmament, and taking the profits out of weapons procurements.
+This investigation of these "merchants of death" helped to bolster sentiments favoring neutrality, non-interventionism, disarmament, and taking the profits out of weapons procurement.

-The committee reported that between 1915 and January 1917, the United States lent Germany $27 million.
-In the same period, it lent to Britain and its allies $2.3 billion.
-These loans were made during wartime: July 28, 1914 – November 11, 1918.

-Because of these facts Senator Nye, many war critics, and members of the American public concluded that the US entered the war for reasons of profit, not policy — because it was in the interest of American finance banks and investors for the Allies not to lose so that they would be able to pay interest and principal on their loans.
-The committee's findings did not achieve the aim of nationalization of the arms industry, but gave momentum to the non-interventionist movement, sparked the passage of the Neutrality Acts of the 1930s in 1935, 1936, 1937, and 1939, and encouraged Charles Lindbergh and other anti-Semites, who believed that the lenders were mostly Jewish. and that Jews were one of the principal groups advocating for U.S. intervention in Europe.

-In its final report, the Nye Committee also identified the Chaco War between Bolivia and Paraguay as a key example of complicity between debt financiers, arms makers, and militaries.
+In its final report, the Nye Committee identified the Chaco War between Bolivia and Paraguay as a key example of complicity between debt financiers, arms makers, and militaries.
 The Committee described the dynamic:

+When the hearings were finished and a final report made, the committee members were almost unanimous in their view that the evidence failed to support the merchants of death theory.
+However, Nye did uncover rampant conflicts of interest and questionable practices among members of the War Industries Board.
+President Truman later called the Nye Committee “…pure demagoguery in the guise of a Congressional Investigating Committee.”